stackbill/docs/docs/marketplace-docs/developer-apps/GITLAB.md

 GitLab helps teams reduce product lifecycles and increase productivity, which in turn creates value for customers.

 **Note: 4GB of RAM is the required minimum memory size to run this app.
 It supports up to 500 users.
+30 GB storage is required for successfull installation.
 You can read more about system requirements  [here](https://docs.gitlab.com/ee/install/requirements.html#hardware-requirements).**

 **Software Included:**